-Sometimes, all fails and you can't find the master owner of the music, or it won't provide clearance to use the sample.
+Sometimes, all fails and you cannot find the master owner of the music, or it will not provide clearance to use the sample.
 Here are some alternatives to getting sample clearance.

 For example, Shirley Manson of Garbage wanted to use the line, "You're the talk of the town," at the end of a song.
 Lawyers for the band ordered her to drop it, but Shirley called up Chrissie Hynde, who sent the following letter to Garbage's attorneys: "I, Chrissie Hynde, hereby allow the rock band Garbage to sample my songs, my words, and indeed my very ass."

 For step-by-step directions on how to get sample clearance, and comprehensive information on many issues facing your band, read Rich Stim's Music Law: How to Run Your Band's Business (Nolo).